 Early in 2017, I decided to ‘properly’ invest in my business.
 I wanted to up my game and to do that I knew I needed to learn from people who were better than me.
 So I bought a 2-day ticket to the Expert Empires event in London.
 I wanted to see Gary Vee and Ryan Deiss and didn’t spend that much time researching the other speakers… big mistake.

 Recently I spent the day watching remarkable people give remarkable presentations at TEDx Brighton.
 I always make time for events like this because I love exposing myself to new ideas, they make a huge difference to my life and business, and I always come away from them enlightened and full of inspiration.
 And this one was no different.

 Like a handshake, a business card can say a lot about you as well as the type of business you operate.
 Because it’s often the first point of contact for potential clients and therefore needs to create the right impression, I’ve put together a list of the most common mistakes I’ve seen when collating cards so you don’t unwittingly make them.

-Unless you live on the moon, I’m sure you’ve heard of the General Data Protection Regulation, commonly known as the GDPR.
-These changes came into force on 25th May 2018 and affect every business whether it’s in the EU or not – so that means you AND your clients.
+Unless you live on the moon, I’m sure you’ve heard of the European Union’s General Data Protection Regulation.
+Commonly known as the GDPR, these regulations affect every business whether it is based in the EU or not – so you AND your clients need to comply with it.
 Here’s what you need to know about global data protection and how to stay compliant.

 If you’re looking to set up your own VA business then you may be thinking about buying my DIY VA course.
 The course not only shows you how to become a Virtual Assistant but also provides lifetime support and advice once you are one.
 Here are some FAQs about the course and why I think I’m the right person to help you.